 Your manuscript could be in the top 10-15% of all manuscripts submitted and come to that same end.
 You really could be a future bestseller, and still have that outcome with your first round of submissions…or you may really need to hone your writing skills.

 Remember I told you earlier that I rated persistence above talent?

 Yep.
 Well, this is the stage where you find out quite why that matters so much.
 So either get professional help with your novel, or write your next book and start querying that one all over again.

 8. Get Out There: Go To Events And Meet Agents

 Finally, if you want to meet agents in person and get feedback from them directly, you can.

-Keep up-to-speed with our events, hosted (chiefly) in London and Oxford.
-You’ll meet agents, editors, publishers – and it’s uplifting to realise the industry is warm, welcoming, open to new writers.
+Through our in-person and online events, you’ll meet agents, editors, and publishers – plus it’s uplifting to realise the industry is warm, welcoming, and always open to new writers.